shalivan/shalivan.github.io/_posts/PSY/13-01-01-Motivation.md

 **Self Determination Theory**
 basic need for autonomy
  Depend on context and not account for all human behavior.
 Can shift by different framing.
 OLD:
- - `Intrinsic` -  Personal Gratification. last longer. rate higher! better (autonomy, agency, progression, feedback, opportunity).
+ - `Intrinsic` -  (internal or inherent) motivation, Personal Gratification. last longer. rate higher! better (autonomy, agency, progression, feedback, opportunity).
 But can feel bad i.e. if you are obligated to your self
- - `Extrinsic` - External.
-Rewards shape to do but risk of shifting motivation.
-Use when needed (money) But! can feel autonomous if enough choices
+ - `Extrinsic` - External. inspired by outside forces Rewards shape to do but risk of shifting motivation.
+Use when needed (money) But! can feel autonomous if enough choices.
+Goal oriented

 | | |
 |--|--|